ansys/pyacp/doc/source/user_guide/howto/create_input_file.rst

 edge sets and materials from the input file.
 Once the layup has been created with PyACP, you can export its CDB file with the :meth:`.ACPWorkflow.get_local_cdb_file` method.
 This file contains all the data from the initial input file along with the layup information and materials added by PyACP.
 An attempt is made to preserve the original input file as much as possible.
 This includes the original mesh, materials, and boundary conditions.
-Therefore, you may directly use the exported \*.cdb file for an analysis through PyMAPDL.
+Therefore, you may directly use the exported CDB file for an analysis through PyMAPDL.
 For more information, see :ref:`sphx_glr_examples_gallery_examples_001_basic_flat_plate.py`.

 .. _input_file_from_mechanical: